South Pacific Cruise to Totality

 Finding the best spot to view a total solar eclipse can be challenging on a planet whose surface is more than 70 percent water.
 Sometimes the secret is to charter a small, nimble ship that can get you exactly where you need to be.
 And when the ideal route takes you across the South Pacific, island hopping among tropical gems, you have an unmatched opportunity to keep one eye on the heavens while experiencing a spectacular taste of paradise right here on Earth.

 At the turn of the 20th century, post-Impressionist painter Paul Gauguin traveled to French Polynesia to create some of his most renowned masterpieces.
-In the summer of 2019, a privately chartered vessel bearing Gauguin’s name will transport our small group of TravelQuest adventurers to the same remote corner of the South Pacific, including famed Pitcairn Island, as we spend 14 nights exploring exotic archipelagoes and then on July 2 gather at a perfect viewing point to witness the total eclipse of the Sun.
+In the summer of 2019, a privately chartered vessel bearing Gauguin’s name will transport our small group of TravelQuest adventurers to the same remote corner of the South Pacific, including famed Pitcairn Island, as we spend 15 days exploring exotic archipelagoes and then on July 2 gather at a perfect viewing point to witness the total eclipse of the Sun.

 During the total solar eclipse on July 2, 2019, the Moon’s shadow will mainly pass over the Pacific Ocean – including a point just north of Pitcairn, the only inhabited island in a remote volcanic archipelago.
 It was here that the notorious Fletcher Christian and eight other mutineers from HMS Bounty escaped British naval law by founding a “free” settlement in 1790.
 Even today, Pitcairn is visited by only a small number of ships – most arriving with too little time for passengers to disembark.